manuhuth/coconots/README.md

 # coconots
-Likelihood-based methods for model fitting, assessment and prediction analysis of some convo- lution-closed count time series model are provided.
+Likelihood-based methods for model fitting, assessment and prediction analysis of some convolution-closed count time series model are provided.
 The marginal distribution can be Poisson or Generalized Poisson.
 Regression effects can be modelled via time varying innovation rates.

 # Details
 The package allows simulation of convolution-closed count time series models with the cocoSim